-Program Advisors: Dr. Will Beachey (Department Chair), Dr. Elizabeth Hughes, Christine Sperle
+Program Advisors: Dr. Will Beachey (Department Chair), Jessica Arndt, Christine Sperle

 Respiratory Therapy is a four-year baccalaureate degree program which consists of two years of pre-professional college preparation (freshman and sophomore years) followed by two-years of professional preparation (junior and senior years).

 The pre-professional liberal arts curriculum includes biology, chemistry, math, physics, humanities, social-behavioral sciences, and philosophy/theology requirements.
 The professional program is located at St. Alexius Medical Center in Bismarck (faculty offices, laboratory, classroom and clinical facilities), and is co-sponsored by the University of Mary and St. Alexius Medical Center.
 The curriculum consists of classroom, laboratory and clinical practicum courses, including over 1100 hours of supervised experience in direct patient interaction.

 Students who complete the accredited professional program and all degree requirements are eligible to take the credentialing examinations administered by the National Board for Respiratory Care (NBRC) leading to the Registered Respiratory Therapist (RRT) credential.
 Licensure requirements in the state of North Dakota (and in all other states) are also met by successful completion of the NBRC examinations.

 The Bachelor of Science in Respiratory Therapy (B.S.R.T.) degree is granted to students who successfully fulfill University of Mary Respiratory Therapy Program requirements.
 The Respiratory Therapy Program is fully accredited by the Commission on Accreditation for Respiratory Care (CoARC), 1248 Harwood Road Bedford, Texas 76021-4244, telephone (817) 283-2835.